 This function allows the user to override any pre-programmed Day / Night timing information and force the system into the less sensitive Day Mode.
-This will cause the panel buzzer to sound and a
+This will cause the panel buzzer to sound and a disablement to be written to log.

+'''

 7. Day / Night Mode 2.
 Override into Night Mode

+'''